microsoft/frontend-bootcamp/step1-03/exercise/README.md

 ## Exercise

+### Update Navigation

+1. Add an onclick attribute to all 3 buttons in the navigation
+2. For each onclick call the `filter` function.
+In our function we need a reference to the clicked button, so pass in the keyword `this` as the only parameter.

 ### Write updateRemaining function

 1. Get a reference to the span with the `remaining` class, and store it in a variable